tungbelcoder/tungbelcoder/README.md

 - 🌱 I’m currently learning C++ & creating a lib
 - 💞️ I’m looking to collaborate on nothing (cuz i have homies behind)
 - 📫 How to reach me in discord (username:raytungs4)
-- 😄 Pronouns: The Great Lord Of Destruction / Tùn
+- 😄 Pronouns: The Great Lord Of Destruction / Boi
 - ⚡ Fun fact: do you know there are seven 14 yo girls in my basement.

 <!---